 The main event did not go well for me, so I might as well run hot in the Charity Series of Poker Event!

 The Main Event is here.
 Maybe this will be my year!

 I discuss getting butchered in my first week at the 2018 WSOP of poker.
 It has been a real treat.
 I am glad the bad luck is clearly out of the way.

-It did not go well for me!
-Be sure to check back next week for another fun vlog.
+That was fun…Be sure to check back next week for another video blog.